setrar/SemesterProject/design/README.md

+## Division of roles between the OAI PHY layer and the RF board

 When using **BladeRF** with **OpenAirInterface (OAI)**, the division of roles between the OAI PHY layer and the RF board (and specifically the FPGA on the RF board) is as follows:

 ---